COVID-19 POLICY FOR IN-PERSON CONCERTS AND EVENTS

+Calhoun County is currently an area of high transmission for COVID-19, therefore we recommend that all patrons attending our events wear a mask when not eating or drinking, regardless of vaccination status.
 Per the CDC: “If you are fully vaccinated, to maximize protection from the Delta variant and prevent possibly spreading it to others, wear a mask indoors in public if you are in an area of substantial or high transmission.”
-Calhoun County is currently an area of high transmission for COVID-19.
-Therefore, for our Michigan Rattlers show on 9/11 and our Pete Seeger show on 9/18, we ask that all patrons wear a mask when not eating or drinking, regardless of vaccination status.
 When possible, please give others at least six feet of distance, and wash or sanitize your hands regularly.
 While we will not be checking vaccination status, for your safety we do not recommend that unvaccinated individuals attend large group gatherings at this time.
-Do not attend the show if you have tested positive for COVID-19 within the last 14 days or if you are experiencing any signs of illness, including:
+Do not enter The Franke Center if you have tested positive for COVID-19 within the last 14 days or if you are experiencing any signs of illness, including:

 • Fever or chills